My blog posts likely contain affiliate links, including for the Amazon Associates program.

 I can’t deny: Denali National Park is one of my favorite places on earth.
 If you ever talk with me in person about Alaska, you’ll quickly realize it’s true; I am passionate about protecting the park and believe everyone should visit it at least once – and preferably more than that!

 You see, I was lucky to grow up in Alaska, and spent a summer working in Denali for one of the major cruise lines.
 I’ve taken the Denali bus tours more times than I can count, and have even driven into the park with my family when we won the Denali Park Lottery one year.
 I’ve introduced many people – ex-boyfriends, my college best friend, and my husband (Mr. V) – to Denali over the years, and never get tired of visiting.
-Heck, I visited Denali twice in 2021 and still want to go back on my next trip.
+Heck, I visited Denali twice in 2021 and again in 2022 – and still want to go back on my next trip.

 As you plan your own Alaska itinerary, you might have questions about the bus tours in Denali, which ones to choose, and updates on the headlines about the park in 2023 specifically.
 In this post, you’ll learn everything you need to decide which Denali bus tour to book.